-Mandatory Runner Registration: Runners are to pick up bib numbers and bags.
-Parking in the lot at the Nature Center is limited; participants are advised to carpool and / or arrive early.
+Mandatory Runner Registration: Runners are to pick up runner bags.
+The location for bag pickup is to be determined.
 Runners should not bring drop bags to any of the events scheduled for Friday (they will be collected on Saturday morning).

 Mandatory Pre-Race Briefing: Distribution of information including logistics / course updates, safety, and other topics, in addition to an optional question and answer session.
-The briefing will be held in a small pavilion, adjacent to a lawn used as an overflow area.
-Participants may wish to bring sun protection, fluids, insect repellant, and a folding chair or beach towel for comfort.
+The location of the Pre-Race Briefing is still to be determined.

-Mandatory Runner Check-in: Runners need to check in prior to entering the race in order to be officially recognized.
+Mandatory Runner Check-in: Runners need to check in prior to the start of the race in order to receive the runner bib and be officially recognized.
 Times will only be kept for official runners.

-Drop Bag Collection: The official and only occasion that drop bags are collected for distribution to the Paradise Park and Nu'uanu aid stations.
+Drop Bag Collection: The official and only occasion that drop bags are collected for distribution to the Mānoa and Nu'uanu aid stations occurs at the Makiki aid station immediately after Runner Check-in.